CometVisu/CometVisu/doc/manual/en/colab/howto-vm.rst

 with Ctrl-Alt-T. With a right click the terminal can be fixed with "Lock to Launcher" on the left toolbar.

-1. Use ``sudo dpkg-reconfigure keyboard-configuration`` to change the keyboard layout to German.
+1. Use ``sudo dpkg-reconfigure keyboard-configuration`` to change layout to the layout for your keyboard to german.
 In the Generic 105-key keyboard submenu, then navigate to OK using the cursor keys and then select the german language on the next page.

 2. Install VMware tools with `` sudo apt-get install open-vm-tools``.
    The VMware tools are necessary to eg. Adjust screen size to window